 Attribute classes

-Not required, but recommended to create a class that defines attribute.
-In simple case we only need to create an empty class which declared with #[Attribute]
+Not required, but recommended creating a class that defines attribute.
+In simple case, we only need to create an empty class which declared with #[Attribute]

 attribute.